maw/trst/README.md

 Why should I use it?
 ====================

-When using sed, have you ever got your regular expressions right very quickly, only to spend far too much time getting escaping -- both for the shell and for sed itself -- right?
+When using sed, have you ever got your regular expressions right quickly, only to spend far too much time getting escaping -- both for the shell and for sed itself -- right?
 I have.

-trst also includes a number of convenient extras:
+trst attempts to alleviate that pain through a variety of convenient features.

+* Easy escaping and easy to read positional arguments

+  By default when '%' starts an expression the expression is escaped.
+(You can choose a different character for this if you wish.)

+  Try this:

+  `echo '$dont[dothis] = 123;' | ./trst.py all '%$' '[a-zA-Z0-9]+' '%[' '[a-zA-Z][a-zA-Z0-9]*' '%]' "\1\2\3'\4'\5"`

+  Now try to do it in sed.
+Modulo tyops, did it work right for you the first time with sed?
+It didn't for me, but with trst it did.

-The --spaces argument:
+* The --spaces argument:

+  Try this:

+  `echo 'first second third' | ./trst.py --verbose --spaces all first second third '\3 \2 \1'`

+  Or this:

-echo 'first second third' | ./trst.py --verbose -s all first second third '\3 \2 \1'
+  `echo 'first      second  third' | ./trst.py --verbose --spaces all first second third '\3 \2 \1'`

+Of course, sometimes debugging your regular expressions really is the hard part.
+When this is the case, trst's --debug might be helpful.

 Why shouldn't I use it?